TsubakiBotPad/pad-data-pipeline/README.md

 Eventually production should probably `mod_proxy` through to this.

 The files used for both are in the `web` directory.

-In `tests/parser_integration_test.py` we've got a test that loads all the raw data and saves the 'cross server' parsed outputs, then compares against a golden copy.
-Get the raw data using `utils/refresh_data` first.

-If you're making a change, you should run this once, then make your change, then run it again.
-You can use the diff to confirm your changes.

 ### Google Cloud Build pull-tests